need2edit/resume/README.md

 🎞 My background is in TV and film production.
 I love a good movie. 🤓 I love finding solutions to problems.
 If I'm not programming you can find me skiing ⛷or trying my hand at home renovation .🔨

 My goal is to work on great projects with great people.
-I'm passionate about creating easy to use products that save people time.
-I pride myself on the ability to rapidly try out new ideas and develop corresponding product pipelines.
+I'm passionate about creating easy to use products that save people time and pride myself on the ability to rapidly try out new ideas and develop corresponding product pipelines.

 # Experience

-- 4 years of Swift development.
-I ship production frameworks and apps exclusively in Swift now.
+- 15 years of iOS, Mac, and Web Development.
-- 3 years of Objective-C development.
-- 7 years of iOS and Mac App development.
+- 8 years of Swift development.
+I've been here the whole time.
-- 10 years of Web development.
+- 15 years of Objective-C development.
-- I use MVVM, MVC, Coordinator Design Patterns in my projects depending on need.
+- I bounce between customer facing apps and backend tooling.

 # Current Work

+I make the Rue and Gilt Apps for iOS at Rue Gilt Groupe.

+# Previous Work Experience

+## ACP Decisions
 I lead product development and IT infrastructure at [ACP Decisions](https://acpdecisions.org).
 We have [a large library of videos and guides](https://acpdecisions.org/library/) (250+) in over 20 languages that help patients make informed medical decisions (250+).
 I am the lead developer of our iOS app, and oversee the product development for our web services.
 Some of the largest healthcare networks utilize this content and our platform to ensure that patients are empowered with essential information to make informed medical decisions.

 Responsibilities as Chief Information Officer at ACP Decisions: